ChryssaNab/Handwriting-Recognition/Character Recognition/README.md

 ### [**Project Description**](#) <a name="descr"></a>

-In this project, our goal is to recognize characters from ancient handwritten Hebrew text which has decayed due to age.
-For this purpose, we use a private collection named Dead Sea Scrolls (DSS).
-The pipeline will be able to take as input an image with handwritten Hebrew text from the Dead Sea Scrolls, and output a text document containing the digitalized Hebrew characters occurring in such a text image.
+In this project, our objective is to recognize characters from ancient handwritten Hebrew texts, such as the ones found in the restricted collection known as the Dead Sea Scrolls (DSS).
+Despite decay due to age, we aim to digitize these texts effectively.
+Our pipeline is designed to take as input an image with handwritten Hebrew text from the Dead Sea Scrolls collection, and output a text document containing the digitalized Hebrew characters present in the images.

-This task involves a multi-step process: first, segmenting the textual images into lines and then individual characters; next, recognizing and transcribing these characters into a *.txt* format.
+This task involves a multi-step process: initially segmenting the textual images into lines and individual characters, followed by the recognition and transcription of these characters into a *.txt* format.
 To achieve this, we begin by training a 2D CNN specifically designed for Hebrew characters.
 Once trained, we employ this model to predict the characters segmented from the test images.

-The current project was implemented in the context of the course "Handwriting Recognition" taught by Professors Lambert Schomaker and Maruf A. Dhali at University of Groningen.
+The current project was implemented in the context of the course "Handwriting Recognition" taught by Professors [Lambert Schomaker](https://www.ai.rug.nl/~lambert/) and [Maruf A. Dhali](https://www.rug.nl/staff/m.a.dhali/) at [University of Groningen](https://www.rug.nl/).